AKUINO/JBCDIC/README.md

 * Acronyms may have to be chosen taking into account the rows in the encoding table (to avoid row shifts).
 For instance, using "RP" (record period) instead of "TS" for the timestamp would remove a byte from the resulting string.
 * One may see that with a maximum data packet size of 53 bytes in LoRa: we would not send two sets of those example measures in one message.
 * Timestamp is often represented using 4 bytes (binary representation): we are using 5 bytes for `+316123456`
 * Small floating points numbers like temperature are often represented by 4 bytes in in binary format (single precision: 7 significant digits, well explained here http://www.cse.hcmut.edu.vn/~hungnq/courses/501120/docthem/Single%20precision%20floating-point%20format%20-%20Wikipedia.pdf ).
-We are using 2 bytes for `21.5`, 3 bytes for `-12.34` and 4.5 for `-123.4567` : BCD is very competitive compared to binary and keeps the flexibility of a character based representation of data (grammar driven encoding/decoding)
+We are using 2 bytes for `21.5`, 3 bytes for `-12.34` and 4.5 for `-123.4567` (6 bytes for `-1234567---4` which means _-1234567e-4_) : BCD is very competitive compared to binary and keeps the flexibility of a character based representation of data (grammar driven encoding/decoding)
 * One more byte can also be saved by assuming a message is always an array of objects (measures sets): the opening and closing brackets can be assumed.

 ## Table of 48 characters in 4 rows of 16 codes